 History & Mission

 The Center for European Studies (CES) at the University of North Carolina at Chapel Hill advances understanding of the social, political, and economic events that shape contemporary Europe.
 The overarching mandate of the Center is to enhance undergraduate and graduate instruction in contemporary European studies, to promote scholarship and training for students and faculty from all disciplines and professional schools, and to stimulate institutional and public awareness of Europe’s economic, cultural, and political importance on campus, in North Carolina, and across the nation.
-Established in 1994, CES is the largest of the area studies centers at UNC-Chapel Hill.
-The Center is one of only five in the nation to be designated as both a National Resource Center by the US Department of Education and a European Union Center of Excellence by the European Union.
+Established in 1994, CES is one of only five in the nation to be designated as both a National Resource Center by the US Department of Education and a Jean Monnet Center of Excellence by the European Union.
 CES is consistently recognized among the top centers for European studies in the country for its innovative programming.
-In 2013, for example, the Center earned the European Union Center of Excellence Outstanding Outreach Award for its collaborative Global Webfriends program, which links UNC Transatlantic Masters students living abroad with K-12 students throughout North Carolina.

-CES works with more than 130 core and affiliate faculty across the university, providing support for curricular, research, and programmatic endeavors impacting more than 25,000 students annually.
-The Center is home to UNC’s undergraduate Contemporary European Studies Major (EURO), the only bachelor’s degree of its kind in the state, and to UNC’s Languages Across the Curriculum (LAC) program, an innovative program enabling students to use world languages in a variety of courses across disciplines.
-We also serve as the lead institution in the Transatlantic Masters Program (TAM), which offers three specializations in transatlantic studies in consortium with 10 universities across Europe and one in Turkey.
+CES works with more than 28 core and 210 affiliate faculty across the university, providing support for curricular, research, and programmatic endeavors impacting more than 25,000 students annually.
+The Center is home to UNC’s undergraduate Contemporary European Studies Major (EURO), the only bachelor’s degree of its kind in the state.
+We also serve as the lead institution in the Transatlantic Masters Program (TAM), which offers three specializations in transatlantic studies in consortium with 10 universities across Europe and one in Turkey, offering an MA in Political Science from UNC, as well as degrees from our partners.
 CES further sustains instruction by funding course development grants across UNC’s academic departments and professional schools.
-The Center advances scholarship on Europe through workshops, conferences, visiting speaker series, and research grants to UNC faculty and students.
+The Center advances scholarship on Europe through workshops, conferences, visiting speaker series, and travel and research grants to UNC faculty and students.
+CES offers prestigious Foreign Languages Area Studies (FLAS) fellowships to both undergraduate and graduate students to study contemporary Europe and both less and commonly taught European languages.
 Finally, we share resources and expertise about contemporary Europe and the EU with local, state, and federal government agencies, K-12 schools, community colleges, minority-serving institutions, private sector organizations, and the public at large.
 Our outreach initiatives serve more than 15,000 people every year.

 Acknowledgement of support: This website has been funded with the assistance of the European Union and the US Department of Education.